Chart Color Schemes

 Maryborough Surrounds ranks among the oldest 10% of areas nationwide

-Maryborough Surrounds has a median age of 53, which is higher than the Rest of Vic's figure of 43 and substantially exceeds the national norm of 38.
-Compared to the Rest of Vic., Maryborough Surrounds has a higher concentration of residents aged 55-64 (18.5%) but fewer residents aged 25-34 (7.3%).
+Maryborough Surrounds has a median age of 53, which is higher than the Rest of Vic.'s figure of 43 and substantially exceeds the national norm of 38.
+Compared to Rest of Vic., Maryborough Surrounds has a higher concentration of residents aged 55-64 (18.5%) but fewer residents aged 25-34 (7.3%).
 This 55-64 concentration is well above the national figure of 11.2%.
-Between the 2021 Census and the present, the 15 to 24 age group has increased from 8.6% to 9.5% of the population.
-Conversely, the 45 to 54 cohort has declined from 13.6% to 11.6%.
+Between the 2021 Census and present, the population aged 15 to 24 has grown from 8.6% to 9.5%, while the 45 to 54 cohort has declined from 13.6% to 11.6%.
 By 2041, demographic projections indicate significant shifts in Maryborough Surrounds's age structure.
-The 25 to 34 group is expected to grow by 25%, reaching 528 people from 423 currently.
+The 25 to 34 group is expected to grow by 25%, reaching 528 people from the current 423.
 Meanwhile, the 45 to 54 and 5 to 14 cohorts are projected to experience population declines.